 Respirator fit testing for some researchers.
 Additional information can be found here.

-Hands on training to perform euthanasia by Cervical Dislocation or Decapitation without Anesthesia, if applicable.
-See IACUC Guidance 201 for additional information or contact Dr. CJ Doane at 520-626-6702.
-The certification form is found on the Forms page under "Other Forms".
+Hands on training to perform euthanasia by cervical dislocation or decapitation without anesthesia, if applicable.
+See IACUC Guidance 201 for additional information or contact Dr. CJ Doane at 502-626-6702.

-Hands on training to perform retro-orbital bleeding or injection without Anesthesia, if applicable.
-Contact Dr. CJ Doane at 520-626-6702 to schedule training.
-The certification form is found on the Forms page under "Other Forms".
+Hands on training to perform retro-orbital bleeding or injection without anesthesia, if applicable.
+Contact Dr. CJ Doane at 520-626-6702.

 Additional training for individuals performing surgery